core-wg/senml-etch/draft-ietf-core-senml-etch.md

 ]
 ~~~

-When SenML Records contain also time values, a name may no longer
+The SenML time field can be used in a Fetch Record to further narrow the
-uniquely identify a single Record.
+selection of matched SenML Records.
 When no time is given in a Fetch
 Record, all SenML Records with the given name are matched (i.e., unlike
 with SenML Records, lack of time field in a Fetch Record does not imply
 time value zero).
-When time is given in the Fetch Record, only a SenML
+When time is given in the Fetch Record, only the SenML
-Record (if any) with equal resolved time value and name is matched.
+Records (if any) with equal resolved time value and name are matched.

 For example, if the IPSO resource "5850" would have multiple sensor
 readings (SenML Records) with different time values, the following Fetch